-This year marks the 20th anniversary of the ExxonMobil Malaria Initiative – a program that has contributed to meaningful advances in fighting the disease.
+That advancement didn’t happen overnight.
+For more than 20 years, the ExxonMobil Malaria Initiative has helped contribute meaningful advances in the fight against this disease.
 What began as an effort to protect workers and local communities in Chad and Cameroon has evolved into a global initiative.

 ExxonMobil’s investments have supported the delivery of over 15 million bed nets, 4 million diagnostic kits, 5.3 million antimalarial treatments and the training of more than 750,000 health workers.
 To date, the company’s efforts have benefited more than 125 million people in malaria-endemic communities.

-Thanks to the dedication and hard work of the global health community, malaria deaths have been reduced by more than half since 2000, and access to preventive measures, diagnostics and treatments has significantly increased.
+Thanks to the dedication and hard work of the global health community, malaria deaths have been reduced by more than half since 2000, and access to preventative measures, diagnostics and treatments have significantly increased.
 In addition, more than 1 billion cases1 of malaria have been prevented, translating to more than 7 million lives saved.

 “Since 2000, we’ve protected our employees by making key investments to improve health care in the communities near and where we operate,” said Dr. Victoria Weldon, global medical director, Medicine and Occupational Health at ExxonMobil.
 “We have supported our host countries’ efforts to prevent, detect and rapidly respond to disease outbreaks, which we hope can also help mitigate the spread of COVID-19 in the short term.”